httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 possibility when combined with signatures.
 In the scenario where there is no content to send, the digest of an empty string can be included in the message and, if signed, can help the recipient detect if content was added either as a result of accident or purposeful manipulation.
-The opposite is scenario is also supported; including an Integrity field for content, and signing it, can help a recipient detect where the content was removed.
+The opposite scenario is also supported; including an Integrity field for content, and signing it, can help a recipient detect where the content was removed.